-She nodded seriously as if, destiny-wise, she didn’t have fifteen or twenty men who would have waited for her, kept her happy.
+She nodded seriously as if, destiny-wise, she didn’t have fifteen or twenty men who would have waited on her, kept her happy.
 I watched her leave in the sunlight, her walk like a subtle dance.
-I gave it about a week before my dad would want her again.
+I gave it about a week before my dad would want to be with her again.

-It was three thirty, at the moment he was probably sleeping in Anne’s arms.
+It was 15:30, at the moment he was probably sleeping in Anne’s arms.
 She would be satisfied, defeated, tipped over into the heat of pleasure, of happiness, and abandoned to sleep… I set about making my plans quickly, without stopping a moment to think about myself.
-I paced in my room uninterrupted, walking up to the window to glance at the perfectly calm sea rolling onto the beach, before turning back to the door, only to do it all again.
+I paced in my room uninterrupted, walking up to the window to glance at the perfectly calm sea rolling onto the beach, before turning back to the door, only to repeat the motion.
 I calculated, I estimated, and one by one I destroyed any objections – I’d never fully realised how agile thought can be, how it can leap around.
-I felt dangerously able, and the wave of disgust which swept me along, crashed into me when I first started to explain it to Elsa, was combined with a feeling of pride, of secret plotting, and loneliness.
+I felt dangerously able, and the wave of disgust which swept me along, and had crashed into me when I first started to explain it to Elsa, was combined with a feeling of pride, of secret plotting.
+And loneliness.

-All of that collapsed – do I even have to say? – when we went for a swim.
+All of that collapsed – do I even have to say it? – when we went for a swim.
 I trembled and felt so sorry when I saw Anne, I didn’t know how to make it up to her.
-I carried her bag, I hurried over to hand her the bathing robe as she left the water.
-I overwhelmed her with attention, with happy small talk – this rapid change, after the silence of the previous days, was a constant surprise, and even made her happy.
+I carried her bag, I hurried over to hand her a towel as she left the water.
+I overwhelmed her with attention and happy small talk – this rapid change, after the silence of the previous days, was a constant surprise, and even made her happy.
 My dad was made up.
-Anne thanked me with a smile, responded joyfully and then I remembered the ‘what a bitch… That’s exactly the word’… How could I have done that, accept Elsa’s stupid opinion?
+Anne thanked me with a smile, responded joyfully.
+And then I remembered the ‘what a bitch… That’s exactly the word’… How could I have accepted Elsa’s stupid opinions?
 Tomorrow, I would tell her she should leave, admitting that I’d made a big mistake.
 Everything would go back to how it was before, and I would pass my exam.
 It would probably be useful.

 – Wouldn’t it?